wenbohuang1002/wenbohuang1002.github.io/_pages/home.md

     <!-- - MDPI Sensors, 2021. -->

 * **Conference Reviewer**
-	- The 13th International Conference on Learning Representations (ICLR 2025), 2025.
+	- The International Conference on Learning Representations (ICLR), 2025.
-    - The 38th Annual Conference on Neural Information Processing Systems (NeurIPS 2024), 2024.
+    - The Annual Conference on Neural Information Processing Systems (NeurIPS), 2024.
-	- The 32nd ACM International Conference on Multimedia (ACM MM 2024), 2024.
+	- The ACM International Conference on Multimedia (ACM MM), 2024.
+	- The International Conference on Artificial Intelligence and Statistics (AISTATS), 2025
-    - ACM The 6th International Conference on Computer Science and Application Engineering (CSAE 2022), 2022, <a href="https://wenbohuang1002.github.io/papers/CSAE2022 Certificate of Appreciation_Wenbo Huang.pdf">Certificate</a>.
+    - The ACM International Conference on Computer Science and Application Engineering (CSAE), 2022, <a href="https://wenbohuang1002.github.io/papers/CSAE2022 Certificate of Appreciation_Wenbo Huang.pdf">Certificate</a>.
 	<!-- - International Conference on Optoelectronic Information and Computer Engineering (OCIE 2022), 2022. -->

 * **Book Reviewer**